plabayo/rama/scripts/ci/README.md

 The separate GnuTLS project runs on Linux with stable/MSRV, behind the same early and final gates.
 It enables no built-in Rama backend.
-QUIC jobs retain isolated library, crypto, example, heavy-transfer, benchmark, and peer checks on every host/toolchain/backend; dial9 and remaining feature combinations run on Linux stable.
+QUIC jobs retain isolated library, crypto, example, heavy-transfer, benchmark, and peer checks on every host/toolchain/backend; dial9, receive-window stress and remaining feature combinations run on Linux stable.
+Stress steps have a 15-minute timeout and also run via `just qa-full`.
 The cache includes the root workspace as well as standalone peer workspaces.

 ## Verification